orangecms/conf-schedule/README.md

 ## Development
 For development you can use the `grunt web_server` task.
 You will need the XML file from the official website.
-You can obtain a copy by running `grunt wget`.
+You can obtain a copy by running `grunt wget` and copying it from the `release/` folder into the project root directory.
-The open the local URL in your web browser: `http://localhost:8000/index.html`
+Then open the local URL in your web browser: `http://localhost:8000/index.html`

 ## Contribution
 Please feel free to participate in whatever way you like. :) Feedback is always